Shreyank99/CS302_Projects/proj2/README.md

 | QUICK   | 100000   | 0.206         |
 | QUICK   | 1000000  | 2.785         |
 | QUICK   | 10000000 | 34.408        |

-### Benchmarking Reflections

-1. Discuss the relative performance of each sorting method and try to explain the differences.

-    (UPDATE AFTER QSORT FIX) In our test, QSort was a clear winner, followed by Merge and STL which were very close.
-Finally Quick was, surprisingly, last.
-This result could be due to a poor implementation of Quick, or it could just be a result of the compiler and specific machine the sorts were tested on.

-2. What do these results reveal about the relationship between theoretical complexity discussed in class and actual performance?

-    (UPDATE AFTER QSORT FIX) Even if theoretical complexity is supposedly better, a lot of the performance comes down to implementation and the specific machine the sort is run on.
-Quick is less complex than Merge, yet in our tests Merge beat it.
-The machine likely has a lot to do with this- a position that is solidified that on Hydra14, the test machine, QSort beat no sort at all.

-3. In your opinion, which sorting mode is the best?
-Justify your conclusion by examining the trade-offs for the chosen mode.

-    (UPDATE AFTER QSORT FIX) Even though Quick is theoretically faster, the speed of Merge combined with its relatively simple implementation makes if very attractive.
-Additionally, Merge can be stable, which in some cases is advantageous.
-Its relative ease of implementation and respectable performance make it very attractive.
-In most cases, though, the STL sort is a safe bet and easiest of all.
-If QSort reliably outperforms STL as in our testing, it may be worth the extra hassle over STL.

 ### Summary of Individual Contributions